doiftrue/doiftrue/README.md

 I’m Timur — a senior software engineer at [EPAM Systems](https://www.epam.com/).
 I'm Web Developer for more than 10 years.
 Programming is my passion.

+My keen eye for detail allows me to create complex compositions with ease and finesse in PHP.
+I know the ins and outs of the WordPress platform like the back of my hand, and I am capable of crafting custom themes and plugins that are both functional and beautiful.

+With my coding skills and attention to detail, I'll work tirelessly to turn your ideas into a stunning reality.
+From custom WordPress themes and plugins to complex PHP solutions, I have the expertise to make it happen.

 I’m the creator and owner of one of the most popular sites about WordPress: https://wp-kama.ru.

 ## GitHub Stats